 A business without a budget is like flying blind.
 This means the business will continue to operate without knowing the revenue and expenses to plan for.
 Usually, such businesses don’t stay active for long.

 In a nutshell, we can say that a budget helps to assess the available capital, as well as estimate the revenue and expenses.
-This way a manager can evaluate the business performance, and ensure that they have enough resources to continue growing.
-Moreover, it also assists the management to focus on cash flows, lower cost, as well as improve profits and returns on investment (RoI).
+This way, a manager can evaluate the business performance and ensure that they have enough resources to continue growing.
+Moreover, it also assists the management in focusing on cash flows, lower costs, as well as improving profits and returns on investment (RoI).